 Dave’s climb of Mt.
-Rainier was done using the classic Muir Camp/Disappointment Cleaver route in late June of 2006.
+Rainier was done using the classic Muir Camp/Disappointment Cleaver route in late June.
 The weather during the climb except for the summit day was almost perfect – warm days and clear nights and not much wind.
 Unfortunately the wind started in the evening of our summit climb and continued until we were well below Muir Camp.

 If you are planning on climbing during holiday weekends or other busy times, consider reserving your summit pass ahead of time.
-The National Park Service has a reservation form here: www.nps.gov/mora/planyourvisit/climbing-pass-faqs.htm which you will need to fill out and fax or mail back to the address or fax number listed on the form.
+The National Park Service offers a reservation form on their website which you will need to fill out email back to the address listed on the form.
 Typically you will receive your summit passes within 10-14 days.